 Division of Property Arizona is a community property state, so any property or assets acquired during the marriage are subject to equitable division (generally 50/50) upon divorce.
 Property brought into the marriage by one spouse is retained by the owner when the divorce takes place.
 If one spouse receives an individual inheritance or gift during the marriage, this property, too, is retained by that spouse alone.
 Otherwise, all property and debt acquired during the marriage is considered to be jointly owned, including pensions and other work-related benefits.
 When one spouse has dissipated marital assets through excessive spending, gambling, or feeding an addiction, the amount lost may be included in marital assets when equitable distribution takes place.

 Child Support Even in joint custody situations, one parent usually pays child support to the other unless the parents’ incomes are identical.
 In sole custody cases, the non-custodial parent pays child support to the custodial parent with the intention of keeping the child’s lifestyle as intact as possible and with reimbursing the custodial parent for half of the childcare expenses.
-Child custody and support arrangements can be legally modified if conditions change.
+Child custody and support arrangements can be legally modified through your divorce attorney if conditions change.

 Legal Decision & Parenting Time (Custody and Visitation)There are two types of child custody: legal and physical.
 In most cases, the parents will agree to share legal custody, meaning they will each have a say in the child’s education, religious upbringing, and healthcare.
 Physical child custody and visitation (parenting time) are another story.
 Because these issues are usually fraught with emotion, they are typically more contentious.
 Unless the spouses are able to agree on these issues, the court will make a decision based on what is believed to be in the best interests of the child.
 If the court is forced to make the decision it will consider: